agathis-project/salix-arctica/README.md

 ##### 3.3.3.2.
 Q.A,B,C,D

-- Q.A,B,C,D are four quads - four groups of 4 uP signals chosen for system flexibility;
+- Q.A,B,C,D are four quads - four groups of 4 uP signals chosen for system flexibility

-- each quad is one allocation unit; unused signals in one quad cannot be re-allocated;
+- each quad is one allocation unit; unused signals in a quad allocated to a a branch cannot be re-allocated to another branch.

-- point to point communication; root to one branch.
+- point to point communication; root to one branch

-- branch/trunk routing is controlled by the Agathis Trunk Standard
+- branch/trunk routing is controlled by the Agathis Trunk Standard to maximize design flexibility, scalability and availabililty.

+- interface configuration is detailed by the AM335x datasheet, manual and pin mux utility tool.

 - notable allocations possible for QA:
   - uart1 (rxd,txd)
   - uart1 (rxd,txd,ctsn,rtsn)